Gothic II: Plot

 Presented with the note Lord Hagen is willing to give the Eye of Innos to the Hero and sends him to the monastery of the fire mages to retrieve it.
 But shortly before the Hero arrives there, the eye was stolen.
 The Hero chases after the thief, but just arrives in time to witness Seekers destroy the Eye of Innos.
 A smith can repair the amulet, but for the magical power to be restored, a ritual with high mages representing the three gods is necessary.
 Vatras, the water mage, prepares the ritual and represents Adanos.
 With former fire mage Xardas representing Beliar, Pyrokar, head of the fire mages, joins the ritual reluctantly to represent Innos.

 The mages manage to restore the power of the Eye of Innos and so the Hero can head back to the valley to destroy the four dragons that live there.

 After all of the dragons are killed, the Hero travels to Xardas' tower to report to him, but the mage is gone.
 The Hero is given a note from Xardas by Lester, telling him he was to find more information in the fire mages' monastery, in the book 'The Halls of Irdorath'.

 The book contains a sea map, showing the way to the isle Irdorath, one of the ancient temples of Beliar that once disappeared.
 The hero assembles a crew and gets a ship and a captain for that ship to sail to Irdorath and confront the leader of the dragons, and avatar of Beliar – the undead dragon.
 After the hero slays the dragon, Xardas teleports into the cave and absorbs its soul, making him an avatar of Beliar.
 After the hero returns to the ship, Xardas appears and tells him that they will see each other again.
 The game ends with the ship sailing into the distance toward Myrtana.

 Development

-The game engine is basically a modified version of the Gothic engine.
-The texture resolution has been improved by a factor of four and the world is said to be three times as detailed as in the first game.
+The game engine is a modified version of the Gothic engine.
+The texture resolution was improved from the first game by a factor of four, and the world is three times as detailed.
 While the graphics are less detailed than other engines of the time, there is almost no loading time.